EasyPost/easy_stalk/README.md

 There are 3 main concepts presented: a Job, a Client, and a Worker.

+### Updates

+To update EasyStalk, please make sure the appropriate changes are made in the following places:
+* `easy_stalk.gemspec`
+* `lib/easy_stalk.rb`
+* `CHANGELOG.md`

+In addition, please rebundle the gems so that the version in `Gemfile.lock` gets updated.

 ### EasyStalk::Job

 EasyStalk::Job is a simple class based on the [interactor gem](https://github.com/collectiveidea/interactor).
 The only requirements are to inherit from `EasyStalk::Job`, define the keys to serialize using the `serialize_context_keys` method, and implement a call method that has access to an object name 'context', which is essentially an ostruct with your serializable keys on it.

 When constructing your job, just pass in a hash (or an Interactor::Context), and any keys not defined in `serializable_context_keys` will be sanitized out upon enqueue.
 Enqueing the Job will place it in the appropriate beanstalkd queue, with the defined job settings and context data specified by the `serializable_context_keys`.

 ```ruby
 class TextPrintingJob < EasyStalk::Job